wildcardjoker/EverybodyCodes/src/2024/2024-day01/Puzzle.md

 In total, you must order: `0 + 6 + 12 + 5 + 5 =` **28** potions.

 *What is the exact number of potions you need to order for round two?*

+## Part III

+The final round is here, and, as expected, it is the most challenging of all!
+Although no new enemies have appeared, they have grown wiser and realized their strength in numbers.

+In this ultimate challenge, you will not just face pairs, but also groups of three!
+For these tough battles, you will need 2 extra potions per creature compared to fighting them one-on-one.

+### Example based on the following notes:

+`xBxAAABCDxCC`

+Once the battles are split into their respective groups, they will unfold as follows:

+`xBx AAA BCD xCC`

+In total, you must order: `1 + 6 + 15 + 8 =` **30** potions.

+*What is the exact number of potions you need to order for the final round?*